mmwillingham/iac/openshift-automation/day2/kustomize/openshift-logging-with-loki/README.md

 # Configure OpenShift to forward cluster logging to AWS CloudWatch

-# NOTE: Adding Loki to config detailed below
+# IMPORTANT NOTE: I added Loki to the manifests but did not describe below.
+#                 As a prereq, I manually created a bucket and a role (I re-used the role I created for OADP.)

 ## References
 https://docs.openshift.com/rosa/cloud_experts_tutorials/cloud-experts-rosa-cloudwatch-sts.html